jbiatek/BSGRulebook/rulebook.md

 If you are a hidden Cylon, reveal <em>one</em> “You Are a Cylon” card and keep the rest of your Loyalty cards face down.
 Do not take the action on that card. <span class="allyseasons">Take 1 Trauma token from the pile (not the Mood Pool).</span> Follow <a href="#cylon-reveal-resolution">the rest of the normal procedure for revealing</a> as a Cylon, but do not draw a Super Crisis card.

-If you are <span class="cylonleader">a Cylon Leader or </span>a Cylon who has already revealed, follow the same instructions as a hidden Cylon but ignore any instructions about Loyalty cards. <span class="cylonleader">As always, Cylon Leaders <em>do not reveal their agenda or motive!</em></span>
+If you are <span class="cylonleader">a Cylon Leader or </span>a Cylon who has already revealed, follow the above instructions for a hidden Cylon but ignore all instructions involving Loyalty cards. <span class="cylonleader">As always, Cylon Leaders <em>do not reveal their agenda or motive!</em></span>

 #### Finishing a human execution